 Registered Trademark: Everything You Need to Know

 The first step in getting a registered trademark is to visit the U.S. Patent and Trademark Office’s website to make sure someone else doesn’t already have it.
-3 min read
+3 min read updated on February 01, 2023

 The first step in getting a registered trademark is to visit the U.S. Patent and Trademark Office’s website to make sure someone else doesn’t already have your trademark registered.
 To do this, check the Trademark Electronic Search System database.
 Note, that someone cannot just add a domain extension to an already-registered trademark in hopes of registering the similar name.
-If a trademark is already registered, it is no longer available and your application will be rejected.
+If a trademark is already registered, it is no longer available, and your application will be rejected.
 If it is too similar to a registered trademark, it may also be rejected.

-Registering your trademark can take less than ninety minutes, and many businesses are capable of doing it themselves.
+Registering your trademark can take less than 90 minutes, and many businesses are capable of doing it themselves.
 It can cost anywhere between $275 and $325.
 An applicant must have the following information handy when applying:

 - Categories of goods or services